 - Or any other intimate health appointment that is causing you distress because of the trauma you have been through.

-Having support to book and attend these appointments can help ease your anxiety and make sure that your wishes and needs are respected and listened to by all agencies and people involved.
+Having emotional support can help ease your anxiety, reduce triggers and fears, and ensure that you don’t feel alone.
+It can also mean that your needs are respected and understood by all agencies and people involved.